Restoration Projects

 DSC05630

-We plan and manage a broad range of restoration projects aimed at reversing a long history of damage and neglect of aquatic habitats in Greater Victoria Watersheds.
+We plan and manage a broad range of restoration projects aimed at reversing a long history of damage and neglect of aquatic habitats in Greater Victoria watersheds.

-Over time these projects have continued to grow in complexity as we deal with the combined effects of urbanization and climate change.
+Over time, these projects have continued to grow in complexity as we deal with the combined effects of urbanization and climate change.

 Our goals include expanding and enhancing spawning and rearing habitat for Pacific salmon.
 This will help the recovery of populations of BC’s most iconic fish species and highlight their resilience through their response to restoration and conservation initiatives.